thanpolas/mantri/README.md

 ... [can be found in the wiki](https://github.com/thanpolas/mantri/wiki)

+Start with the [Getting Started Guide][start-wiki] for a more detailed introduction.

 ## A Fair Warning

 **Mantri** is fresh.
 So fresh the paint hasn't yet dried.
 We are in the `0.0.x` stage and the API may change radically in the future.
 Your comments, suggestions, use cases and love are more than required to drive this project forward.
 So please share your thoughts and concerns by opening an issue.